mokytis/lukespademan.com/content/posts/the-dangers-of-curlbash.md

 This was posted in 2016 and I haven't been able to find much else out this.

-As mentioned in section 1, if the content being downloaded is over a certain size then bash will start exectuing commands before the whole file has been download.
-Curl will fill the a buffer, bash will read and execute the commands, curl will fetch more data from the server and fill the buffer again.
+As mentioned in section 1, if the content being downloaded is over a certain size then bash will start executing commands before the whole file has been download.
+Curl will fill the buffer, bash will read and execute the commands, curl will fetch more data from the server and fill the buffer again.
 This whole process repeats until the whole script has been downloaded and executed by bash.